igoramaral/MobitsChallenge/readme.md

 ## Backend

 For the backend, I used Spring Boot, a Java framework for creating web applications and api's quickly and reliably.
 I also used Flyway for migrations management, and PostgreSQL as database server.
+The authentication was implemented using JWT.
+There is no insert script to the DB, but i might add them in the future.

+## Frontend
+For the frontend, I decided to use React JS and Bootstrap 4 as CSS library, and axios to handle http requests to the backend server.
+The page designed was implemented trying to make a better design for mobile devices.